MrKaizen7/n8n-docs-copilot/README.md

 - **🎯 Context-Aware Responses**: Intelligent system that understands your specific use cases and provides targeted advice
 - **🔄 Real-time Updates**: Webhook-based system for keeping knowledge base current with latest n8n developments
 ```
-will be continued on [n8nation](https://www.github.com/MrKaizen7/n8nation).
+continues on [n8nation](https://www.github.com/MrKaizen7/n8nation).
 You'll like it there, check it out.
 ---